 - 21 Awesome Cottage Cheese Substitutes

 - 11 Best Substitutes For Masa Harina In A Recipe 2022

 Define The Egg White

-Egg white (egg albumen) is a versatile ingredient that frequently applies in savory and sweet cuisines.
+Egg white (egg albumen) is a versatile ingredient frequently applied in savory and sweet cuisines.
 An egg white is about 2/3 the weight of an egg.

 It has a high protein content and nutrients such as niacin, choline, riboflavin, potassium, magnesium, sodium, and sulfur.
-For health reasons, some people prefer picking egg white substitutes.
+For health reasons, some people prefer picking replacements of egg white.